Waterfalls

 You can see Ribbon Fall from the road as you drive into Yosemite Valley, just beyond the turn for Bridalveil Fall (parking is available in turnouts).

-Horsetail Fall (1,000 feet)
+Horsetail Fall

 Flows: approximately December through April.

-Horsetail Fall is famous for appearing to be on fire when it reflects the orange glow of sunset in mid- to late-February.
+Horsetail Fall is famous for appearing to be on fire when it reflects the orange glow of sunset in mid- to late February.
 It falls off of the east side of El Capitan and is best seen from just east of El Capitan.

 To see Horsetail Fall, park at the El Capitan picnic area (on Northside Drive west of Yosemite Valley Lodge) or in turnouts just east of the picnic area.
 You can see the waterfall from the road.
+Some restrictions may be in place for Horsetail Fall viewing in February.

-Bridalveil Fall (620 feet)
+Bridalveil Fall

 Flows: all year, with peak flow in May.